Cucarachero de Apolinar

 Sumapaz Wren

-Appearance: The Sumapaz Wren is a small bird measuring around 11 to 12 cm in length.
+Appearance: The Sumapaz Wren is a small bird measuring around 12.2 cm (4.8 in) in length.
 It has a brown plumage, with darker streaks on the back and wings.
 The underparts are lighter, often with a buff or whitish tone.
 It features a long tail, often held upright, and a slender bill suited for its insectivorous diet.

 Behavior: The wren is insectivorous, feeding mainly on small insects and other invertebrates.
 Known for its distinctive and melodious song, which is used for communication and territorial defense.